calderete/the-cult-of-life/pages/text/intro.md

 Draga-Hekta settled into her own observatorium and brought up her console and activated millions of _sub-novum_ sensors to begin taking in the horrific sight with their prying eyes.

-Far away in the depths of its gravity wells _Gul Suma_ perceived the same death and abrupt end of many _bright wills_ ignorant that it was done in its name. _Gul Suma_ did not see any of the normal rise in chaos that comes before such a total ending of life.
+Far away in the depths of its gravity wells _Gul Suma_ perceived the same death and abrupt end of many _bright wills_ ignorant that it was done in its name. _Gul Suma_ did not see any of the normal rise in chaos, or gradual decline that comes before such a total ending of life.
 Instead it saw them mingling among each other, and then flashes and dancing of cosmic scale energy ending with the planet boiling.
 The great spinning hot rock did not have the same passion and chaos that it once did, but its great change was unusual to the _Knowing_ and so it watched with interest.

 _Gul Suma_ joined Draga-Hekta and a million other minds on board _The Eye of the Void_ that for a short time, focused to record a world dying and rebirthing by unnatural causes.